bpostlethwaite/danger-mouse/README.md

-# simulacra
+# danger-mouse
-state changing server useful for experimenting with monitoring systems
+state changing server for stress testing your monitoring setup